Investigating mutual coupling in the MWA Phase II compact array: Simulating Re-Radiation

-These four matrices are plotted at a single frequency of 150 MHz in Figure \ref{fig:sparam_matrix}.
-The diagonals for the plots of $S_{AA}$ and $S_{BB}$ have higher magnitudes because these correspond to the $S_{ii}$ for each dipole.
-The magnitude drops off as the distance between dipoles increases, ranging from about -20 to -50 dB.
-The plots of $S_{AB}$ and $S_{BA}$ are symmetric because the tiles are identical and therefore the measurement is the same regardless of the direction.
-The grid pattern in the plots of $S_{AB}$ and $S_{BA}$ corresponds to the shape of the tiles and how far apart the dipoles are.
-The dipoles on the inner edges closest to each other have a magnitude of about -53 to -55 dB, while the dipoles on the outer edges furthest from each other have magnitudes of about -62 to -65 dB.
-This follows the inverse square law as the distance increases, which fits with the expectation of how mutual coupling behaves over the air.
+The matrix representing mutual coupling between Tile~A and Tile~B has a noticeable grid pattern.
+This is due to the fact the tiles are uniform planar arrays with equal separation between antennas.
+Tile~A dipoles closer to Tile~B couple stronger than the dipoles on the far side.
+The dipoles on the inner edges closest to each other have a magnitude of about -60 to -62 dB, while the dipoles on the outer edges furthest from each other have magnitudes of about -66 to -69 dB.
+This follows the inverse square law as the distance increases, which confirms the expectation of how mutual coupling behaves.

-Each of these matrices is averaged together to produce a single S-parameter value for each tile pair.
-Figure \ref{fig:sparams} plots these S-parameters as a function of frequency in MHz.
-The top plot shows $S_{AA}$ and $S_{BB}$.
-These values are equal because of the symmetry of the tiles and therefore appear as a single line plotted on top of each other.
-There is some spectral structure, with a minimum at $\approx$120 MHz and a maximum at $\approx$245 MHz.
-However, the range between maximum and minimum is less than 0.2 dB.
-The bottom plot shows $S_{AB}$ and $S_{BA}$.
-These values are equal because of the symmetry of the tiles and therefore appear as a single line plotted on top of each other.
-The spectral structure of this plot is caused by the shape of the beam in the direction of the other tile.
-The magnitude goes from around -20 to -70 dB.